microsoft/paris/README.md

 # Paris

 Paris is a data management library for webapps, using TypeScript and RxJS to implement Domain-Driven Design.

 *Paris, fashion capital of the world, where all the **models** want to be*.

 ## Installation

 *Package size: ~15.8kb (gzipped)*

 1. Paris is a TypeScript library and also requires RxJs and lodash, so you'll need both those packages, if you don't already use them:

 	```
-	npm install --save lodash rxjs typescript
+	npm install --save lodash-es rxjs typescript
 	```

 2. Install the Paris NPM package:

 	```
 	npm install --save @microsoft/paris
 	```